seanox/pdf-service/manual/Introduction.md

 #[IDENTIFIER{{... #[#] ...}}]
 ```

-Also a conditional output of text instead of the value is possible.
+Also, a conditional output of text instead of the value is possible.

 ```
 #[IDENTIFIER{{...}}]